cryptowerk/docs.cryptowerk.com/content/tutorials/1-curl-helpers.md

 ---
-title: "cURL Helper"
+title: "cURL Command Line Helpers"
-metaTitle: "cURL Helpers for Cryptowerk Horizon API - Tutorials"
+metaTitle: "cURL Command Line Helpers for Cryptowerk Horizon API - Tutorials"
-metaDescription: "Cryptowerk AWS cURL Helpers - Tutorials"
+metaDescription: "Cryptowerk AWS cURL Command Line Helpers - Tutorials"
 ---
 In this tutorial we will setup a few helpful utilities when using cURL from a command line terminal.
 There are two utilities that help increase productivity when using cURL.

  1. The Jq JSON processor